Venon282/Expert-Advisor-Toolkit/README.md

 ### TraillingStop

 #### Description :
+This function implements a trailing stop based on a specified type.

 #### Parameters :
+@param sl_type: TRAILLING_STOP - The type of trailing stop to use (FIXE, MA_FOLLOWING, QUICK_SECURITY, MEAN_MOVING, INCREASING).

+@param candles[]: MqlRates - An array of price data for a symbol.

+@param magic: long - The magic number of the expert advisor.

+@param sl: int - The trailing stop level.

+@param ma_buff[]: double - An array of moving average values.

+@param sl_min: int - The minimum trailing stop level.

+@param sl_quick_q: int - The trailing stop level for the quick security type.

+@param sl_start_q: int - The starting point for the trailing stop level for the quick security type.

+@param ratio: int - The ratio used in the mean moving type.

+@param mean_nb_candles: int - The number of candles used in the mean moving type.

+@param sl_i: int - The current trailing stop level for the increasing type.

+@param sl_start_i: int - The starting point for the trailing stop level for the increasing type.

+@param nb_candles_i: int - The number of candles used in the increasing type.

+@param sl_increase: int - The amount to increase the trailing stop level for the increasing type.

+@param max_increase: int - The maximum increase for the trailing stop level for the increasing type.

+@param min_decrease: int - The minimal decrease for the trailing stop level for the increasing type.

 #### Return :
+@return bool - Returns true if the trailing stop was executed successfully.
+Returns false otherwise.

 ### TraillingStop

 #### Description :
+The function TraillingStop applies a trailing stop to a trade order based on different criteria for a crossing moving average strategy.

 #### Parameters :
+@param sl_type: TRAILLING_STOP_CROSSING - Specifies the type of trailing stop to be applied.

+@param candles[]: MqlRates & - An array of MqlRates, contains historical price data for the symbol.

+@param magic: long - The magic number of the expert advisor.

+@param sl: int - The trailing stop level.

+@param ma1_buff[]: double & - An array of doubles, contains the moving average data for the symbol.

+@param ma2_buff[]: double & - An array of doubles, contains the moving average data for the symbol.

+@param sl_min: int - The minimum trailing stop level.

+@param sl_quick_q: int - The quick security trailing stop level.

+@param sl_start_q: int - The start of the quick security trailing stop.

+@param ratio: int - The ratio to be used in the mean moving trailing stop calculation.

+@param mean_nb_candles: int - The number of candles to be used in the mean moving trailing stop calculation.

+@param sl_i: int - The initial trailing stop level for the increasing trailing stop.

+@param sl_start_i: int - The start of the increasing trailing stop.

+@param nb_candles_i: int - The number of candles to be used in the increasing trailing stop calculation.

+@param sl_increase: int - The increase rate for the increasing trailing stop.

+@param max_increase: int - The maximum increase level for the increasing trailing stop.

+@param min_decrease: int - The minimal decrease for the trailing stop level for the increasing type.

 #### Return :
+@return bool - Returns true if the trailing stop has been applied successfully.
+Returns false otherwise.

 ### TraillingStopFixe

 #### Description :
+This function modifies stop loss levels for existing positions of the Expert Advisor with a fixed amount.

 #### Parameters :
+@param ask: double - The ask price of the symbol.

+@param bid: double - The bid price of the symbol.

+@param magic: long - The magic number of the Expert Advisor.

+@param sl: int - The fixed stop loss level to be set.

 #### Return :
+@return bool - Returns true if the modification is successful.
+Returns false if an error occurs.

 ### TraillingStopIncreasing

 #### Description :
+This function updates the stop loss of a position according to the current market price.

 #### Parameters :
+@param ask: double - The current market ask price.

+@param bid: double - The current market bid price.

+@param magic : long, The magic number of the expert advisor.

+@param sl: int - The initial stop loss value.

+@param sl_start: int - The minimum number of pips from the opening price that the stop loss must start to moved.

+@param nb_candles: int - The number of candles used to increase/decrease the stop loss.

+@param sl_increase: int - The amount by which the stop loss is increased/decrease for each candle.

+@param max_increase: int - The maximum amount by which the stop loss can be increased.

+@param min_increase: int - The minimal amount by which the stop loss can be decrease.

 #### Return :
+@return bool - Returns true if the stop loss of the position was successfully updated.
+Returns false if an error occurs.

 ### TraillingStopMa

 #### Description :
+This function modifies the stop loss of a position if the new stop loss is better than the old stop loss depending of a moving average.

 #### Parameters :
+@param ask: double - The current ask price.

+@param bid: double - The current bid price.

+@param magic: long - The magic number of the expert advisor.

+@param buff[]: double - The moving average buffer.

+@param sl_min: int - The minimum stop loss distance possible.

 #### Return :
+@return bool - Returns true if the stop loss is successfully modified.
+Returns false if an error occurs.

 ### TraillingStopMeanMoving

 #### Description :
+This function modifies the stop loss of an existing position based on the mean of a certain number of candles and a specified ratio.

 #### Parameters :
+@param ask: double - The current ask price.

+@param bid: double - The current bid price.

+@param magic : long, The magic number of the expert advisor.

+@param candles: MqlRates &candles[] - An array of candles used to calculate the mean.

+@param ratio: int - The ratio used to calculate the new stop loss on 100.

+@param mean_nb_candles: int - The number of candles used to calculate the mean.

 #### Return :
+@return bool - Returns true if the modification was successful.
+Returns false if there was an error or if the modification was unsuccessful.

 ### TraillingStopQuickSecurity

 #### Description :
+This function modifies the stop loss of an existing trade for securise it quickly.

 #### Parameters :
+@param ask: double - The current ask price.

+@param bid: double - The current bid price.

+@param magic: long - The magic number of the expert advisor.

+@param sl: int - The initial stop loss value.

+@param sl_start: int - The minimum number of pips from the opening price that the stop loss must start to moved.

 #### Return :
+@return bool - Returns true if the modification of the stop loss is successful.
+Returns false if there is an error modifying the stop loss.

 ### UpdateBuffer

 #### Description :
+This function updates an array buffer with data from a specified handle.

 #### Parameters :
+@param handle: int - The handle of the data source to be copied to the buffer.

+@param buf: double[] - The buffer to be updated with the data from the handle.

+@param size: int - The size of the buffer.

 #### Return :
+@return bool - Returns true if the buffer was successfully updated with data from the handle.
+Returns false if an error occurs.

 ### UpdateCandles

 #### Description :
+This function updates an array of candles with historical data of a specified symbol and time frame.

 #### Parameters :
+@param candles: MqlRates[] - The array of candles to be updated with the historical data.

+@param size: int - The size of the array of candles.

 #### Return :
+@return bool - Returns true if the candles array was successfully updated with the historical data.
+Returns false if an error occurs.